 Repost is one of those digital music distribution companies that will send your music to more than 25 stores, including Spotify, Apple Music, TikTok, and more.

 YouTube Content ID lets you get paid when other people put your music on YouTube.

-Their Youtube monetization and YouTube content ID makes it one of the best DistroKid alternatives.
+Their YouTube monetization and YouTube content ID make it one of the best DistroKid alternatives.

 #23.
 Hola tune

 What is Hola Tune?